bitkarrot/khatru/pfpcache/README.md

 ## Features

-- Caches profile pictures from metadata events
+- Caches profile pictures from Nostr profiles
+- Provides a simple HTTP API to fetch cached profile pictures
-- Serves profile pictures via HTTP
+- Automatically fetches profile pictures from multiple relays
-- Configurable upstream relays for fetching profiles
-- Batch caching of profile pictures
+- Supports batch caching of profile pictures
-- Cache follows of a user (contact list)
+- Follows caching to pre-cache profile pictures of users that a given user follows
-- Cache purging endpoints
+- Media cache with configurable expiration
-- LRU (Least Recently Used) cache management
+- LRU (Least Recently Used) cache management to automatically remove old files when cache size limit is reached
+- Image resizing to optimize storage and bandwidth usage

 ## Usage